 Did you know that the types of drinking cups your toddlers use can impact their speech and language development?
-Using the right type of cup can positively impact development while other cups can actually get in the way of development.
+Using the right type of cup can help develop your child’s speech and language development.

 When evaluating toddlers with speech and language delays, I often begin by asking parents if I can see their child’s favorite cups.
 I recommend that they stop using any cups that have a spout and replace them with straw or non-spill cups without a spout.